CompassDPO: Dynamics-Controlled Direct Preference Optimization for Robust Safety Alignment: The Proposed

 For each preference pair $(x_i, y_{w,i}, y_{l,i})$, let $s_i = s(x_i, y_{w,i}, y_{l,i})$ denote the DPO margin.
 We consider two possible preference directions: the observed direction $\rightarrow$ corresponding to $(y_{w,i}, y_{l,i})$, and the swapped direction $\leftarrow$ corresponding to $(y_{l,i}, y_{w,i})$.
 This yields two logistic losses:

-If a pair is inverted under the current model, assigning weight to the swapped direction would reduce the loss and better align the update with the prevailing preference signal.
-Stage~I introduces a correction weight $w_i \in [0,1]$ for each sample and forms a mixed loss:
+When the reversed-direction loss is much smaller than the observed-direction loss, the observed update may be poorly aligned with the current preference-separating direction.
+Directional control therefore introduces a mixing weight $w_i \in [0,1]$ for each sample and forms a mixed loss:

-Most samples retain $w_i=0$, while only a small number of highly inconsistent pairs receive partial correction.
-To keep this intervention conservative, we impose a batch-level budget controlled by a single hyperparameter $\rho_f$, requiring:
+Most samples retain $w_i=0$, while only a small number of high-gain pairs receive non-zero mixing weights.
+To keep this intervention conservative, we impose a batch-level mixing budget controlled by a single hyperparameter $\rho_f$:

-The correction weights are computed from batch-level signals.
+The mixing weights are computed from batch-level signals.
 Using the two-direction losses in Eq.~\eqref{equ:loss_flip}, we measure the gain from swapping direction as